Guidelines for a Safe Visit

 3. Wear a Face Mask Around Others

 Masks are an easy way to help reduce the spread of viruses and demonstrate you’re observing social distancing guidelines.
-Currently, the state of Wisconsin is under a face mask mandate to help flatten the curve of positive cases in the state.
+Brown County continues to require a face mask when in public places to help flatten the curve of positive cases in the state.
 Be sure to bring a mask with you while you travel.
 Children under the age of 5 or people with medical conditions preventing them from being able to safely wear a mask are exempt.
 Masks are not required in outdoor spaces where social distancing can be maintained or while eating or drinking.

 4. Keep Your Distance